ParallelMaths/parallel/pages/7-05-downhill-from-here.md

 What was their average speed in metres per second?
 Remember, the track was 1,450 metres long

 Can you convert that to miles per hour?
-(Note: there are 1,609.344 metres in a mile.)
+(Note: there are 1,609.344 metres in a mile AND please give your answer to two decimal places.)

 | m/s  | mph |
 | <input type="number" solution="28.51"/> | <input type="number" solution="63.77"/> |